marcriehm/kubernetes-research/Authentication.md

 revoke a certificate.
 Once access is granted via a particular certificate, it will always be available.
 OIDC is the recommended authentication mechanism.

-Kubernetes is - when used properly - a highly secure system, with authentication and authorization utilized intra-system-components, as well as between admin users (presumably using kubectl) and the system.
+Kubernetes is - when used properly - a secure system, with authentication and authorization utilized intra-system-components, as well as between admin users (presumably using kubectl) and the system.
 For example, all kubelets authenticate with the API server and with other control-plane components as needed.
 All communication, intra and inter, should be TLS.